Bruce Siegel, MD, MPH

 President and CEO

-Siegel’s hands-on member experience provided a lens through which to view his research and policy work as director of the Center for Health Care Quality and professor of health policy at The George Washington University School of Public Health and Health Services, where he served just before joining America’s Essential Hospitals.
-Among his many accomplishments, Siegel led groundbreaking work on quality and equity with funding from the Robert Wood Johnson Foundation and other philanthropies.
-He is past-chair the National Quality Forum board and the National Advisory Council for Healthcare Research and Quality.
-Modern Healthcare has recognized him as one of the “100 Most Influential People in Healthcare” from 2011 to 2019; one of the “50 Most Influential Physician Executives” from 2012 to 2018; and among the “Top 25 Minority Executives in Healthcare” in 2014 and 2016.
+Among his many accomplishments, Siegel led groundbreaking work on quality and equity, with funding from the Robert Wood Johnson Foundation.
+He is a past chair of the National Quality Forum board and the National Advisory Council for Healthcare Research and Quality.
+Modern Healthcare has recognized him as one of the “50 Most Influential Clinical Executives” in 2022; “Top 25 Diversity Leaders in Healthcare” in 2021; among the “100 Most Influential People in Healthcare” from 2011 to 2019; one of the “50 Most Influential Physician Executives” from 2012 to 2018; and among the “Top 25 Minority Executives in Healthcare” in 2014 and 2016.
 He also was named one of the “50 Most Powerful People in Healthcare” by Becker’s Hospital Review in 2013 and 2014.

 Siegel earned a bachelor’s degree from Princeton University, a doctor of medicine from Cornell University Medical College, and a master of public health from The Johns Hopkins University School of Hygiene and Public Health.